-When valuing unquoted equity investment classified as AFS, the cost or latest financing price of the investments will be taken into consideration, but that will not be the sole determinant of fair value.
+When valuing unquoted equity investment classified as FVOCI, the cost or latest financing price of the investments will be taken into consideration, but that will not be the sole determinant of fair value.
 Cost or latest financing price may be a good indication of fair value upon purchase or the latest financing round.
 However, after some period of time, the cost or the latest financing price becomes less reliable as an approximation of fair value.
 Therefore, the management will assess whether the fair value has changed, taking into account changes in circumstances such as the current performance of the investee company, whether market, economic or company-specific conditions have significantly improved or deteriorated since the time of the original investment.
 These estimated values may differ significantly from the values that would have been used had a readily available market for such investments existed, or had such investments been liquidated, and the differences could be material to the financial statements.
-The carrying amounts of the specific assets at the end of the reporting period affected by this assumption are HK\$23,355,000 (2016 - HK\$32,593,000).
+The carrying amounts of the specific assets at the end of the reporting period affected by this assumption are HK\$3,829,000 (31 December 2017 - (AFS) HK\$23,355,000; 1 January 2017 - (AFS) HK\$32,593,000).

-If the fair value of the unquoted AFS decreased by 10% from management's estimates, the Group's fair value reserve will decrease by HK\$2,335,500 (2016 - decrease by HK\$3,259,300).
+If the fair value of the unquoted FVOCI financial assets decreased by 10% (31 December and 1 January 2017 - 10%) from management's estimates, the Group's fair value reserve will decrease by HK\$382,900 (31 December 2017 - decrease by HK\$2,335,500; 1 January 2017 - decrease by HK\$3,259,300).

-Impairment of investments in and amounts due from subsidiaries
+Impairment of investments in subsidiaries

-Determining whether investment in and amounts due from subsidiaries are impaired requires an estimation of the value-in-use of the investments.
+Determining whether investment in subsidiaries are impaired requires an estimation of the value-in-use of the investments.
 The value-in-use calculation requires the Company to estimate the future cash flows expected from the cash-generating units and an appropriate discount rate in order to calculate the present value of the future cash flows.

-At the reporting date, the carrying amounts of investment in subsidiaries are HK\$1,069,000 (2016 - HK\$1,069,000) and amounts due from subsidiaries are HK\$147,847,000 (2016 -HK\$149,220,000).
+At the reporting date, the carrying amounts of investment in subsidiaries are HK\$1,069,000 (31 December and 1 January 2017 - HK\$1,069,000).
 Management has evaluated the recoverability of the investment based on such estimates.

-If the present value of estimated future cash flows decrease by 10% from management's estimates, the Company's allowance for impairment of investments in and amounts due from subsidiaries will increase by HK\$106,900 and HK\$14,784,700 (2016 - increase by HK\$106,900 and HK\$14,922,000) respectively.
+If the present value of estimated future cash flows decrease by 10% (31 December and 1 January 2017 - 10%) from management's estimates, the Company's allowance for impairment of investments in subsidiaries will increase by HK\$106,900 (31 December and 1 January 2017 - increase by HK\$106,900).